×

 • Perfect for new or seasoned investors.

-• When done correctly, there are no obvious CONS when utilizing the 1 percent rule.
-Although one can say that the fact that a 1% cash flow is not as much as 2%, is a CON.
+• When comparing to the 2 percent rule, there are no obvious CONS when utilizing the 1 percent rule except that one can say that a 1% cash flow is not as much as 2%, is a CON.

-Let’s take a look at the PROS and CONS that may apply to the 2% rule of real estate investing.
+Now, let’s take a look at the PROS and CONS that may apply to the 2% rule of real estate investing so you can compare.
 This will give you a better understanding of what makes the 2 percent rule so great when everything comes together for the better, as well as what can make a 2% rule property risky:

 PROS of 2% Rule Properties

-• Although there are many challenges with 2% rule properties, when a buy and hold asset is found that is workable and can produce a positive cash flow, the investor will come out on top with double the amount of income that a 1% rule property would bring in.
+• When you do find a buy-and-hold asset that is workable and can produce a positive cash flow of 2% of the purchase price, the investor will come out on top with double the amount of income that a 1% rule property would bring in.

 • Although it’s possible, it’s difficult to find properties that fit the 2 percent rule.